codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### Testing

 Unit tests were executed to verify correctness for different N, K less than 50 (please refer to GameTest.java).
-All three implementations passed tests and performed similar for small N/K - tests returned results in milliseconds time.
+All three implementations passed tests and performed similar for small N/K (max value unit tested for N = 1000) - tests returned results in milliseconds time.

 Long running tests were defined to mainly estimate time required for completion and have basic understanding of performance.
 Those tests exist in individual Game*ImplTest classes and were annotated with @Ignore as they are technically not Unit tests but for experimentation / analysis purpose.